resbaz/nectar-cloud-lessons/Planning/lesson_III.md

-#Lesson III: Accessing and updating your new computer (30 min)
+#Lesson III: Accessing and updating your new computer

 ##Learning objectives